 Scroll down through the list of British rewards credit cards, and the deals became a bit more familiar to American eyes.
 Here's the U.K.'s American Express Platinum Cashback Card offering "5% cashback in first 3 months up to £100.
 1.25% cashback on virtually everything," alongside an 18.5 percent APR.

 Divided by a common language

-The trouble was, most of the credit card deals on offer were not for cash back, but for points or miles (why not kilometers?).
+The trouble was, most of the reward credit card offers were not for cash back, but for points or miles (why not kilometers?).
 All well and good, but what about the exchange rate?
 No, not the dollar/pound one.
 The question is, how do you compare Avios miles, Clubcard points and Nectar points with their equivalents on our side of the Atlantic?
 How do you find out what you get for your points?

 It was time to consult an expert, and few know more about the British credit card market than Mark Jackson, a U.K.-based director of Auriemma Consulting Group, a research firm headquartered in New York.
 Given that CardRatings.com seemed a little reluctant to spring for an all-expenses-paid trip to London, it was lucky he agreed to a telephone interview.